Batman Unburied: Production

-In June 2020, it was announced that Spotify had signed a deal with DC and Warner Bros. to produce scripted podcasts set in the DC Universe.
-Future installments were later revealed to be focusing on such characters as Superman, Lois Lane, Wonder Woman, Joker, Catwoman, Katana, The Riddler, Batgirl and Harley Quinn.

-In September, the first podcast was announced as Batman Unburied, written by David S. Goyer.
+In September 2020, the podcast was announced.

 In July 2021, Winston Duke and Jason Isaacs were announced to star as Bruce Wayne and Alfred Pennyworth, respectively.
 Hasan Minhaj's casting was announced in September, along with Lance Reddick, Toks Olagundoye, John Rhys-Davies and Ashly Burch.

 By October, the final main cast members had been unveiled: Gina Rodriguez, Sam Witwer, Emmy Raver-Lampman, Jessica Marie Garcia and Jim Pirri.

-On April 5, 2022, a trailer was revealed, alongside the release date of May 3.
+On April 5, 2022, a trailer was revealed.
+Season 1 was released on May 3.

+In June 2022, Batman: Unburied was renewed for a second season.
+In November 2024, the season was titled "Fallen City", with Duke succeeded as Batman by Colman Domingo, reprising his role from the spinoff series The Riddler: Secrets in the Dark, alongside returning actors Gina Rodriguez and Jason Isaacs.
+New co-stars include Morena Baccarin as Allie, André Holland as Harvey Dent/Two-Face, Cheech Marin as Jim Gordon, Tahar Rahim as The Patriarch and Alan Ruck as Coby Williamson.
+The season premiered November 26, 2024.